 - Schedule library instruction when your students are working on their research assignments and are most motivated and receptive to learn.

 - Provide follow-up research assistance to your students after the library session via Ask a Librarian or RAP sessions as needed.

 - Create a Library Research Guide specifically for your course.

-A number of how-to video tutorials are available and can be embedded in your AsULearn course as an activity (see how-to).
-For more information on having these tutorials and/or other resources please contact Kelly Rhodes McBride (email@example.com) or (828) 262.2792.
+A number of how-to video tutorials are available and these resources can be embedded in your AsULearn course as an activity.
+For more information on having these tutorials and/or other resources added to a course contact Mollie Peuler, ELearning Librarian (email@example.com) or (828) 262.8413.

 Scheduling a Library Instruction Session

 When your students have a research assignment, consider scheduling a library instruction session with a librarian.
 Students should have research topics before attending the library instruction session.
 For more information see the Library Instruction FAQs.